serverlessworkflow/sdk-java/README.md

 String diagramSVG = workflowDiagram.getSvgDiagram();
 ```

-`diagramSVG` includes the diagram SVG which you can then decide to save to a file,
+`diagramSVG` includes the diagram SVG source which you can then decide to save to a file,
 print, or process further.

 Here are some generated diagrams from the specification examples: